 Overview

-Inspire your students in three of the most musical cities in Europe on a performance tour to Budapest, Vienna, and Prague.
-In Budapest, explore the home city of composer Franz Liszt through visits to the Matthias Church and thermal baths.
-Venture to Vienna to explore Schönbrunn Palace, the sole surviving Mozart house, and wander the immersive exhibits of the Haus der Musik.
-End your tour in Prague with a cruise down the Vltava River and a visit to Prague Castle.
-Throughout, your musicians can look forward to taking the stage for an international audience of music-lovers!
+Inspire your students in three of Europe’s most musical cities on a performance tour to Budapest, Vienna, and Prague.
+In Budapest, explore the city of Franz Liszt with visits to Matthias Church and the famous thermal baths.
+Continue to Vienna to tour Schönbrunn Palace, see the only remaining Mozart residence, and experience the interactive exhibits at the Haus der Musik.
+Close your journey in Prague with a city walk through Mala Strana and the Jewish Quarter, along with guided visits to Old Town Square, the Astronomical Clock, Charles Bridge, the John Lennon Peace Wall, and Prague Castle.
+Along the way, your musicians will take the stage and perform for international audiences.

 Itinerary